Hands-On Tutorial: The Public API in Dataiku¶

-The APIs of Dataiku DSS give coders the flexibility to complete both routine and complex tasks with code instead of the visual interface.
+The Dataiku APIs give coders the flexibility to complete both routine and complex tasks with code instead of the visual interface.

 Let’s Get Started¶